 Elimination: Carisoprodol is eliminated by both renal and non-renal routes with a terminal elimination half-life of approximately 2 hours.
 The half-life of meprobamate is approximately 10 hours.

-Gender: Exposure of Carisoprodol is higher in female than in male subjects (approximately 30% to 50% on a weight adjusted basis).
+Gender: Exposure of Carisoprodol is higher in female than in male subjects (approximately 30-50% on a weight adjusted basis).
 Overall exposure of meprobamate is comparable between female and male subjects.

-Patients with Reduced CYP2C19 Activity: Carisoprodol should be used with caution in patients with reduced CYP2C19 activity.
+Patients with Reduced CYP2C19 Activity: Carisoprodol Tablets should be used with caution in patients with reduced CYP2C19 activity.
 Published studies indicate that patients who are poor CYP2C19 metabolizers have a 4-fold increase in exposure to Carisoprodol, and concomitant 50% reduced exposure to meprobamate compared to normal CYP2C19 metabolizers.
-The prevalence of poor metabolizers in Caucasians and African Americans is approximately 3% to 5% and in Asians is approximately 15% to 20%.
+The prevalence of poor metabolizers in Caucasians and African Americans is approximately 3-5% and in Asians is approximately 15-20%.